 Polar Bear Cookies

 Want a fun cookie that is more of a craft than recipe?
 Then try these Polar Bear Cookies I have for you today.
-I originally saw this cookie on Pinterest and followed it over to Every Dishes last year.
+I originally saw this cookie on Pinterest and followed it over to Everyday Dishes last year.

 Amber and I were all set up to do this fun cookie.
 We tried it but for the life of me I could not get the little marshmallows to work for the ears.
 The cookies kept breaking and the ears kept falling out.
 Our project was kind of ruined sadly, until Amber came up with an ingenious idea to use the candy coated chocolates as ears also.